vishalcloudyuga/dcos-docs/1.9/administration/installing/cloud/digitalocean.md

 1. Cut/paste the link provided by after running terraform apply, or by running terraform output from the same directory, into your browser to open the DC/OS web interface.
 The interface runs on the standard HTTP port 80, so you do not need to specify a port number after the hostname.

 2. Install the DC/OS Command-Line Interface (CLI).
 You can install the CLI to administer your DC/OS cluster.
-You can access the documentation at any time by clicking the caret icon in the lower left corner.
+You can access the documentation at any time by clicking the cluster name in the upper-left corner.

     ![dcos help link](../../../img/digitalocean_help_link.png)